mlondschien/changeforest/changeforest-py/README.md

  °--(592, 600]
 ```

-The `changeforest` algorithm still detects change points around `t=200, 400`, but also
+The `changeforest` algorithm still detects change points around `t=200, 400` but also
-returns two false-positives.
+returns two false positives.

 Due to the nature of the change, `method="change_in_mean"` is unable to detect any
 change points at all: